Rai Thistlethwayte: 2009–present: Sun Rai

 Thistlethwayte performs solo under the artist name 'Sun Rai.'
-From April to May 2009, Thistlethwayte toured the Australian east coast as a solo artist for the first time, where he simultaneously played bass with his left hand on a synthesiser, keyboards with his right hand and sang simultaneously, along with Matt Smith (guitar) and Al Hicks (drums).
+From April to May 2009, Thistlethwayte toured the Australian east coast as a solo artist for the first time, where he simultaneously played bass with his left hand on a synthesiser, while playing keyboards with his right hand and singing, along with Matt Smith (guitar) and Al Hicks (drums).
 He played a second run of shows at the end of 2011, this time purely solo.
 In July 2012, Thistlethwayte commenced a national Australian headline tour.
 He moved to Los Angeles in mid 2012.
 In late 2012 he started performing under the name 'Sun Rai' (pronounced "Sun Ray"), mainly around Los Angeles.
 In 2013 he formed a new Facebook page for Sun Rai and started releasing music through his own social networks, usually using a 'pay what you want' business model.
 In June 2013 he opened for Norwegian one man band, loop pedal artist and soul singer "Bernhoft" around the United States and Canada.
 He opened for ZZ Ward in Atlantic City.
 He played a late night set after "Puss in Boots" (an all-female group featuring Norah Jones) at Rockwood Music Hall in New York City in June 2013.
 His debut release as Sun Rai, a four-track EP entitled 'Pocket Music,' was self-released on 4 June 2013.
 Track 1 from Pocket Music, 'San Francisco Street,' has been played extensively on KCRW and featured on blogs such as 'Filter Magazine.'
 His music was also recently featured during the second season of House of Lies.

-He toured the United States and Canada in October and November 2013 opening for Danish indie-pop songstress "Oh Land".
+He toured the United States and Canada in October and November 2013 opening for Danish indie-pop singer "Oh Land".
 In January 2014, Sun Rai collaborated with jazz drummer Ben Vanderwal at Sound Baker Studios in Perth, Western Australia.
 They primarily tracked live in the studio, and recorded an EP entitled 'Escargot.'
 It was released independently in April 2014, and subsequently the two artists embarked on a successful Australian tour, playing two nights at Bennetts Lane Jazz Club in Melbourne, Venue 505 in Sydney, Smith's Alternative Bookshop in Canberra, and also a sold-out show at the Perth International Jazz Festival in June 2014.
+As of May 2025, Thistlethwayte was performing as a member of Sammy Hagar’s band on tour and at his Las Vegas “Best of All Worlds” residency along with bassist Michael Anthony, guitarist Joe Satriani, and drummer Kenny Aronoff.